nantrinh/postit_app_walkthrough/lesson_1/README.md

 ## My Additions/Changes/Clarifications
 - Use postgresql instead of sqlite3 to make deployment easier.
+- Add instructions on how to install Bootstrap.
+I had difficulty figuring out to do this, so I want to share the article that helped me.
 - Deploy early on Heroku instead of waiting until the end of Lesson 3.
-I do this because when I went through the course initially and reached the deployment stage, I couldn't get it to work.
-I wish I deployed early to save myself the headache of trying to figure it out later.
-So I add this here.
-- Add instructions on how to install Bootstrap.
-The course does not mention how to do this so I figured it out myself and added it here for reference.
+I add this here because that is what I wish I did when I went through the course initially.
+It would have saved me much headache and frustration.

 ## Table of Contents
 [TODO]